welcomechile.com

 Window to the Pacific

-We toured around Port Saavedra and Lake Budi, both of which led us near the ocean and showed us the ethnic roots of the region.
+We explored Port Saavedra and Lake Budi, getting closer to the ocean and discovering the cultural roots and daily life of the Mapuche communities in the region.

 Port Saavedra and Lake Budi from Temuco